Information About Our Online Contests

-- Click on this link and enter your student's last name, event number, and ID number exactly as they were sent to you in the pre-contest email, then click submit.
+Click on this link and enter your student's last name, event number, and ID number exactly as they were sent to you when you registered, then click submit.
 There is no need to select a test, just click submit.
-The event number is a four-digit number embedded in the URL near the top of the email, right after the characters "event=".
-Note that if the pre-contest email has your student's name spelled or capitalized incorrectly, this is because our system simply records the names exactly as they were entered by the person who registered for the contest; you must replicate the last name exactly as it appears in the email or the verification will fail.
+Note that if the contest registration has your student's name spelled or capitalized incorrectly, this is because our system simply records the names exactly as they were entered by the person who registered for the contest; you must replicate the last name exactly as it appears in the email or the verification will fail.
 Once your information has been correctly submitted, you will reach a page that says your information has been verified.
 You will take these steps again the day of the contest to access our online submission portal.
-If you encounter any difficulty, email us at firstname.lastname@example.org so we can help you before contest day.
+If you encounter any difficulty, email us at email@example.com so we can help you before contest day.

 What do you need to do the day of the contest?

-A link to the online meeting room will be sent to the email address of each student's chaperone of record about 15 minutes before the room opens; please email email@example.com if this link is not received by 10 minutes before the time the room is scheduled to open.
-You will be admitted to the room at the designated check-in time; do not email us before that time asking why we won't let you into the room.
-Please follow these instructions to get set up for the meeting:
+A link to the online meeting room will be sent to the email address of each student's chaperone of record about an hour before the room opens; please email firstname.lastname@example.org if this link is not received by 45 minutes before the time the room is scheduled to open.
+You will be admitted to the room at the designated check-in time; please do not email us before that time asking why we won't let you into the room.

-Students will be given instructions for each test and then a link will be posted in the chat window allowing students to open the test itself.
-As soon as the link is posted students may access the test and begin working.
+Students will be given instructions for each test and then a password will be announced allowing students to access the test and begin working.
 As a chaperone your job is to monitor the students during the test to ensure they are complying with the rules.
-DO NOT interact with any student while the test is running or you will disqualify the student from that test.
+DO NOT interact with any student while the test is running or you may disqualify the student from that test.
 Maintain a suitable distance where you can observe but not disturb the student while the test is going on.